centrica-engineering/nucleus-docs/docs/components/ns-highlighter.md

 e.g. a message that says the top up service is not available would only apply to pages that customers will look at in order to top up.

 ## Accessibility

-In order to make this component accessible, it is read first when the page is loaded (before any other content) by assistive technology such as screen readers.
-This is to convey the important information contained in the highlighter to those users who need it.
-Multiple highlighters on a page will be read in sequence.
+The information contained in the highlighter should always be the most important information on the page.
+To ensure that screen reader users are informed about the importance of these messages the content is read aloud as soon as the highlighter is used.
+This could be when the page loads or when it is dynamically added to a page.

+If there are multiple highlighters on a page are read:
+* from top to bottom on page load
+* in the order they have been add to the page when dynamically added

 We recommend you use highlighters for their role, not for their looks.